 Stand with your feet hip-width apart and hold the bar.
-Now bend at hips until the bar is above your knees.
-Now bend the knees slightly and keep your back straight.
-You can also learn to build big arm muscles from this.
+Now bend at your hips until the bar is above your knees.
+Next, bend the knees slightly and keep your back straight.
+You can also build big arm muscles from this.

 ● Extending or Jumping with the Bar

-From your hang position, slowly extend by creating upward momentum using hips, knees, and ankles.
-Keep your foot flat for a stable base.
+Slowly extend from your hang position by creating upward momentum using hips, knees, and ankles.
+Keep your foot flat to create a stable base.
 Make sure you jump forcefully while extending.

 In the meantime, shrug your shoulders towards your ears and jump as high as possible.
 Bring your barbell upward.
 On landing, bend your knees slightly.

 ● Catching or Final Position:

-Now, as the bar is moving upward, weightlifters try to catch weight using their chest as the bar moves upward, but this doesn’t seem right.
-Try to keep your arms relaxed and use them to guide the bar.
+Weightlifters try to catch weight using their chest as the bar moves upward, but this doesn’t seem right.
+So instead, keep your arms relaxed and use them to guide the bar.
 Don’t make the mistake of moving the bar away from your body.

 Keep the bar as close to your body as possible.
-If you have done this step in the right manner, you can quickly rack the bar in your arms.
+If you have done this step correctly, you can quickly rack the bar in your arms.
 Start with beginners’ weightlifting workouts, then move on to advanced.